-- 1. The Circuit Court of Kanawha County erred when it affirmed two lower tribunal decisions, by Respondent the West Virginia Health Care Authority (the "WVHCA")1 on April 4, 2019 and by the West Virginia Office of Judges (the "Office of Judges") on September 26, 2019, both of which failed to properly apply the Certificate of Need Standards for Home Health Services adopted by the Governor on November 13, 1996 (the "Home Health Standards") as written.
-The Home Health Standards conclusively require that an unmet need "threshold" of at least 229 projected home health patients be demonstrated in order for a new home health provider to be approved, regardless of whether a new provider has been approved in the prior twelve month period, and Respondent Personal Touch Home Care of W.Va., Inc. ("Personal Touch") only projected 29 patients in Cabell County and 55 patients in Wayne County in its Certificate of Need Application ("Application"). - 2.
-In affirming the two lower tribunals, the Circuit Court erred by ignoring the clear and conclusive language in the Home Health Standards and by accepting the WVHCA's incorrect and impermissible interpretation that the Home Health Standards do not impose any numerical home health patient "threshold" or minimum need calculation as the basis for the development of new home health services.
+- 1. The Circuit Court of Kanawha County erred when it affirmed two lower tribunal decisions, by Respondent the West Virginia Health Care Authority (the "WVHCA")1 on February 15, 2018, and by the West Virginia Office of Judges (the "Office of Judges") on June 27, 2018, both of which failed to properly apply the Certificate of Need Standards for Home Health Services adopted by the Governor on November 13, 1996 (the "Home Health Standards") as written.
+The Home Health Standards conclusively require that an unmet need "threshold" of at least 229 projected home health patients be demonstrated in order for a new home health provider to be approved, regardless of whether a new provider has been approved in the prior twelve month period, and Respondent United Hospital Center, Inc. ("UHC") only projected 44 patients in Preston County in its Certificate of Need Application ("Application"). - 2.
+In affirming the two lower tribunals, the Circuit Court erred by ignoring the clear and conclusive language in the Home Health Standards and by accepting the WVHCA's incorrect and impermissible interpretation that the Home Health Standards do not impose any numerical home health patient "threshold" or minimum need calculation as the basis for the development of new home health services. - 3.
+The Circuit Court erred by ignoring the conclusive language in the Home Health Standards and accepting the WVHCA's incorrect and impermissible interpretation that the

-The Health Care Cost Review Authority ("HCCRA") was created by the Legislature in 1983 and HCCRA became known as the West Virginia Health Care Authority ("WVHCA") in 1997.
+1 The Health Care Cost Review Authority ("HCCRA") was created by the Legislature in 1983 and HCCRA became known as the West Virginia Health Care Authority ("WVHCA") in 1997.
 The WVHCA is responsible for ensuring the containment of health care costs, gathering and disseminating health care information; analyzing and reporting on changes in the health care delivery system as a result of evolving market forces, and assuring that the state health plan, certificate of need program, and information systems serve to promote cost containment, access to care, quality of services and prevention.
 See W.Va.
 Code § 16-29B-1.
 The certificate of need program was adopted to provide for the orderly, economical and consistent offering or development of health services, to avoid unnecessary duplication of health services, and to contain or reduce increases in the cost of delivering health services.
 See W.Va.
 Code § 16-2D-1.

-- 3. The Circuit Court erred by ignoring the conclusive language in the Home Health Standards and accepting the WVHCA's incorrect and impermissible interpretation that the "Conclusion" section of the Home Health Standards applies only to the fourth step of the unmet need calculation, or not at all. - 4.
-The Circuit Court of Kanawha County erred by failing to adopt the persuasive decision on this subject from a prior appeal to the Circuit Court of Mason County, where it was determined that the Home Health Standards conclusively require that a threshold unmet need of at least 229 projected home health patients be demonstrated in order for a new home health provider to be approved, regardless of whether a new provider has been approved in the prior twelve month period.
+"Conclusion" section of the Home Health Standards applies only to the fourth step of the unmet need calculation, or not at all.

+- 4. The Circuit Court of Kanawha County erred by failing to adopt the persuasive decision on this question from a prior appeal to the Circuit Court of Mason County, where it was determined that the Home Health Standards conclusively require that a threshold unmet need of at least 229 projected home health patients be demonstrated in order for a new home health provider to be approved, regardless of whether a new provider has been approved in the prior twelve month period.
 This created an inconsistency between two lower tribunals.
-See In re: Family Home Health Plus, Inc., d/b/a Ohio Valley Home Health, Inc., Civil Action No. 06-AA-20, Decision issued March 27, 2007, Joint Appendix at 248-2572; Order entered by West Virginia Supreme Court of Appeals, No. O6-AA-20, April 3, 2008 (refusing a Petition for Appeal by Petitioner, West Virginia Health Care Authority), J.A. at 259. - 5.
-The Circuit Court erred when it affirmed two lower tribunal decisions, both of which failed to require that Personal Touch use more recent and readily available data in its Application as required by the Home Health Standards, and despite the fact that the unmet need in Cabell County had decreased from 29 projected patients using 2016 data to negative 195 (-195) projected patients using 2017 data.
+See In re: Family Home Health Plus, Inc., d/b/a Ohio Valley Home Health, Inc., Civil Action No. 06-AA-20, Decision issued March 27, 2007, Joint Appendix at 581-590.2; Order entered by West Virginia Supreme Court of Appeals, No. O6-AA-20, April 3, 2008 (refusing a Petition for Appeal by Petitioner, West Virginia Health Care Authority), J.A. at 592. - 5.
+The Circuit Court erred by affirming and deferring to the WVHCA's interpretation of the Home Health Standards, which is clearly wrong, arbitrary, capricious and characterized by abuse of discretion.